- Where We Work

 Standard Bank Group

-- Support the establishment of Independent Power Projects (IPPs) through a combination of debt products, transactional services including providing bonds and guarantees, hedging, advisory services and carbon credit solutions for eligible transactions.
+- Supporting the establishment of Independent Power Projects (IPPs) through a combination of debt products, transactional services including providing bonds and guarantees, hedging, advisory services and carbon credit solutions for eligible transactions.

-- Continued underwriting of funding in the power sector in Power Africa countries, with over US$150m of debt either deployed or earmarked for transactions about to close.
-Standard Bank's direct investments will increase access to clean, reliable power in the target countries by several gigawatts over the next five years.
+- Continued underwriting of funding in the power sector for Power Africa countries, with US$1 billion of debt either already deployed since the initiative launch or earmarked for projects in Power Africa countries through 2018.

-- Support the policy reform process by sharing our assessment of the key regulatory changes that would facilitate private sector investment in power.
+- Supporting the policy reform process by sharing our assessment of the key regulatory changes that would facilitate private sector investment in power.

 Standard Chartered is a leading international banking group with 1700 offices in 68 markets.
 It has operated for over 150 years in some of the world's most dynamic markets and earns more than 90 percent of its income and profits in Asia, Africa and the Middle East.
 Standard Chartered's leading position in Project and Export Finance has allowed it to successfully complete a number of cutting edge Project Finance transactions in Africa and is a testament to its commitment to long- term sustainable infrastructure development.